mwiedmann/cx16CodingInC/Chapter07-MapBase/README.md

 ![Visible Tiles](visible-tiles.jpg)

 ## MapBase Address
 With Layer 1 active, we use the `0x9F35 (L1_MAPBASE)` register to specify the VRAM address where our MapBase info will be stored.
 Much like the TileBase address from the previous chapter, we have a partial VRAM address.
 Here we have bits 16-9 of a 17 bit VRAM address.
 Bits 8-0 are defaulted to 0.
-This means we will align on a 512 byte boundary since the lowest bit we can change is bit 9.
+This means we will align on a 512 byte boundary (must be a multiple of 512) since the lowest bit we can change is bit 9.
 Again like the TileBase address, this is not a problem.

 <table>
 	<tbody>